Q. CAN ANYONE FILE A COMPLAINT WITH THE NURSING BOARD?

 Q. CAN A NURSE WORK DURING THE TIME A COMPLAINT IS BEING INVESTIGATED?

 A. Yes.
-There are no work-related restrictions or actions taken against the license of a nurse except by due process.
+There are no work-related restrictions or actions taken against the license of a nurse until after due process is satisfied.

 Q. ARE COMPLAINTS AGAINST NURSES PUBLIC INFORMATION?